dgoldstein1/zenhub-integration/README.md

 Deployment is done through your individual heroku account.
 If you haven't done so already, create an account and add this project.

+### Create New Heroku Project

 ```sh
 $ heroku create
 ...
 $ heroku open
 ```
+For more information heroku setup, see the [Heroku Documentation on Node JS apps](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

+### Configure Zenhub

 Then go to `https://dashboard.heroku.com/apps` and click on the name of the you just created.
 It should be something like "quiet-brushlands-209234".
 Here you will need to set the required access tokens.
 You should set three environment variables.